 - feeling very fatigued

-- blurry vision
+- having blurry vision

-Once known as juvenile diabetes, usually develops in childhood or adolescence.
-But it’s possible to get type 1 diabetes later in life.
+Once known as juvenile diabetes, this type usually develops in childhood or adolescence.
+But it’s possible to develop type 1 diabetes later in life.

 Type 1 diabetes can’t be prevented.